IUREDCap/redcap-etl/docs/DeveloperGuide.md

         tests/projects/VistsLog.REDCap.xml

 2. Request an API token for each of the projects you just created (or create a token if you are an admin).
-The tokens need to have export permission.
+The configuration and logging project tokens need to have export and "API Import/Update" permissions.
+The data project API token needs to have "API Export" permission.

 In the configuration project (created from the VisitsConfig.REDCap.xml file):